Vapor-solid-solid growth of single-walled carbon nanotubes: Introduction

-In contrast, improved chiral and/or diameter selectivity has been reported for growth using high-melting-point catalysts that remain solid during CCVD, including refractory metals such as molybdenum, tungsten, and rhenium \cite{zhang2020highprecision}; carbide NPs such as molybdenum carbide \cite{zhang2015diameterspecific} and tungsten carbide \cite{zhang2017arrays}; and refractory alloy NPs such as cobalt-tungsten \cite{yang2014chiralityspecific,yang2015growing,yang2016waterassisted} and cobalt-rhenium \cite{li2022kineticscontrolled}.
-For these solid-state catalysts, CNT growth has been proposed to proceed through a vapor-solid-solid (VSS) mechanism \cite{yoshida2008atomicscale} rather than VLS.
-Machine-learning interatomic potential (MLIP) driven molecular dynamics (MD) has recently provided atomistic insight into CNT growth on liquid Fe \cite{hedman2024dynamics,kohata2025edge} and Co \cite{sun2025chiralitydependent} catalysts.
-But comparable mechanistic understanding remains limited for solid-state catalysts, in part due to the lack of VSS growth simulations at relevant length and time scales.
-The present work addresses this gap by investigating SWCNT growth on solid-state rhenium catalysts using MLIP-driven MD.
+Improved chirality or diameter selectivity has been reported for growth on high-melting-point catalysts that remain solid during CCVD, including refractory metals such as molybdenum, tungsten, and rhenium~\cite{zhang2020highprecision}; carbide NPs such as molybdenum carbide~\cite{zhang2015diameterspecific} and tungsten carbide~\cite{zhang2017arrays}; and refractory alloy NPs such as cobalt--tungsten~\cite{yang2014chiralityspecific,yang2015growing,yang2016waterassisted} and cobalt--rhenium~\cite{li2022kineticscontrolled}.
+On such solid-state catalysts, SWCNT growth has been proposed to occur via a vapor--solid--solid (VSS) mechanism~\cite{yoshida2008atomicscale} rather than VLS.
+Despite growing experimental evidence for VSS growth, the underlying atomistic growth mechanisms remain poorly understood.